MichaeliRM30/Scavenger_Society/DesignDocuments/userStories.md

 ### View Hunt Report*

-As any user, I want to be able to read a trail report for a given trail so that I can check out the conditions of that trail.
+As any user, I want to be able to read a hunt report seeing what users are participating and what points they have uncovered.
+Maybe include timing metrics.

 ### View Hunt*

-As any user, I want to be able to search for trails by name or location so that I could choose an appropriate trail to ride.
+As any user, I want to be able to search for hunts by name or location so that I could choose one im interested in.

-### View Snow Depth*
+### View Hunt Difficulty (Rating, Point #, Terrain)*

-As any user, I want to be able to view the current snow depth near any trail.
+As any user, I want to be able to view the hunt difficulty using a few metrics.

 ### About*

 As a user I want to find out more information about this site so that I can make donations or contact the admin.

-### Add Trail Report*
+### Add Hunt Difficulty*

-As a registered user, I want to be able to add trail reports for a trail so that others will know the current conditions.
+As a registered user, I want to be able to add hunt difficulty to give users the latest data to make decisions.

-### Add Trail*
+### Add Hunt*

-As a registered user, I want to be able to add a new trail so that others can learn about the trail and add trail reports for it.
+As a registered user, I want to be able to add a new hunt so that others can learn about the hunt and add their progress and difficulty ratings to it.

-### Admin Edit Trail*
+### Admin Edit Hunt*

-As an admin user, I want to be able to edit any trail.
+As an admin user, I want to be able to edit any hunt.

-### Admin Edit Trail Report*
+### Admin Edit Hunt Difficulty*

-As an admin user, I want to be able to edit any trail report.
+As an admin user, I want to be able to edit any hunt difficulty notes.

 ### Password Reset